cpabooks/cpabooks-docs/docs/sales/setup-odoo-sales-application.rst

 .. index::
    single: Setup Sales Application

-Setup Odoo Sales Application
+Setup CPAbooks Sales Application
 ============================
-Please follow the steps listed below to setup and start using Odoo sales application for your business.
+Please follow the steps listed below to setup and start using CPAbooks sales application for your business.

 - Setup your company information
 - Choose the quotation layout you prefer for your company